 Guided by Stacey Venue: Hluhluwe Umfolozi Game Reserve

 While on a Night Safari the previous night I had noticed a bit of movement in a particular area, managing only to see a tail I was convinced that it was a Leopard.
-We continued to scout the area to no avail, sorry folks we’ll have to head on home fortunately we had spotted Hippo’s grazing with short legs carrying such a weight.
+We continued to scout the area to no avail, sorry folks we’ll have to head on home, fortunately, we had spotted Hippo’s grazing with short legs carrying such a weight.
 Giraffes trying to catch a nap and a small herd of Buffalo.
-A unusually quiet Night Drive.
-My clients where tired and they all decided to call it a night.
-Lets try early morning and see if we can track the Leopard.
+An unusually quiet Night Drive.
+My clients were tired and they all decided to call it a night.
+Let’s try early morning and see if we can track the Leopard.

-As Leopards are loners and like to prey at night mostly the chances are slim, however we are early and just maybe he may have a kill, then he will stay in the area.
-With only 2 kilometres to go we witness Hippo’s returning to the Estuary one of the largest in Africa and home to more than 800.
+As Leopards are loners and like to pray at night mostly the chances are slim, however, we are early and just maybe he may have a kill, then he will stay in the area.
+With only 2 kilometers to go, we witness Hippo’s returning to the Estuary one of the largest in Africa and home to more than 800.
 Not a place to swim.

-Lenses changed and flash’s switched off, pictures taken at a monumental pace.
-Our portrait is complete with background of thick bush and the most impressive animal in Africa the Leopard.
+Lenses changed and flash’s switched off, pictures were taken at a monumental pace.
+Our portrait is complete with the background of thick bush and the most impressive animal in Africa the Leopard.

-We don’t stay to long just enough to last a lifetime.
+We don’t stay too long just enough to last a lifetime.